 You’ll find us representing OS and spreading the message at a number of events throughout the year, spread across the whole UK.
 So if you have any questions about getting outside, OS Maps or OS in general, feel free to drop us a line.
 You can find us on their website here.

 When it comes to keeping our outdoor gear clean and protected, Grangers has our backs!
 Aftercare is a very important part of maintaining gear and making sure that it lasts, particularly synthetic fibres and waterproof shells.
 With a brand that’s over 80 years old, they’ve done some pretty cool stuff – like having proofed the gear that was used on the first successful summit of Mount Everest.
 Stocked in over 50 countries worldwide we know they’ll be there for us when we need them, and we just love their conscientious ethics to boot.

 We help represent Grangers at a number of outdoor festivals around the country, and you can also find us on their website here.

 CAC – Climbers Against Cancer

 CAC is a charity we have both supported for several years, but more recently we got even more involved with.
-We took on the role of UK Ambassadors towards the end of 2018, and haven’t looked back since!
-Like a lot of outdoor communities, the climbing community are a very supportive, open and caring bunch, and regularly rally round to raise money which goes directly to the research centres around the world.
+We took on the role of UK Ambassadors towards the end of 2018, and haven’t looked back!
+Like a lot of outdoor communities, the climbing community are a very supportive, open and caring bunch, and regularly rally round to raise money which goes directly to cancer research centres around the world.
 These donations fund extremely important research into a cure for cancer, a disease which 1 in 2 people in the UK will be diagnosed with in their lifetime.